Coadjoint orbits and K\"ahler structure: examples from coherent states: Introduction

 Coherent states have been studied mathematically from advanced group theoretic points of view\cite{perelomov}, using co-adjoint orbits of Lie Groups.
 The symplectic structure on the co-adjoint orbit gives the orbit the character of a classical phase space.
 Coherent states then give us an embedding of the classical phase space into the ray space of quantum mechanics.
 The ray space of quantum mechanics admits a K\"{a}hler structure.
 Can one pull back this structure to the coadjoint orbit?
 Does the pullback agree with the K\"{a}hler structure (if it exists) on the coadjoint orbit?
 Can coherent states be used to {\it define} a K\"{a}hler structure on coadjoint orbits?
 These are the questions which motivate the present study.
 We will show in three pertinent examples that coherent states give us a K\"ahler embedding of the classical phase space into the ray space of quantum mechanics, while squeezed states give us only a symplectic embedding.
 This property sets apart coherent states from the other minimum uncertainty states.

-We show from first principles the fact that the Weyl-Heisenberg coherent states, $\mathrm{SU(2)}$ coherent states and $\mathrm{SU(1,1)}$ coherent states embed the respective coadjoint orbits into projective Hilbert space such that the pull back of the Fubini Study form is K\"ahler.
+We show from first principles the fact that the Weyl-Heisenberg coherent states, $\mathrm{SU(2)}$ coherent states and $\mathrm{SU(1,1)}$ coherent states embed the respective coadjoint orbits into projective Hilbert space such that the pull back of the Fubini Study form is K\"ahler, thus illustrating a general result in \cite{{DIL}, {LM}, {Od}}.
 The coadjoint orbits of interest are ${\mathbb C}$, $ \mathrm{SU(2)}/\mathrm{U(1)} \equiv \mathrm{S^2}$ and $\mathrm{SU(1,1)}/\mathrm{U(1)} \equiv \mathrm{H}$ (upper half plane), respectively.
 Next we show that the pull back by squeezed states, however, yields only a symplectic structure on the coadjoint orbit.

 Our exposition includes a detailed study of the geometric quantization of the coadjoint orbits of the special upper triangular matrices.
 A coadjoint orbit of $\mathrm{SUT}$ is $\mathrm{SUT}^{+}$ \footnote{ In fact, this orbit is also a group, and represents the $AN$ part of the $KAN$ or Iwasawa decomposition of $\mathrm{SL(2,\mathbb{R})}$.} which is intimately connected to the $2$-dimensional Toda system.
 In ~\cite{Ad} Adler showed that a finite $n$-dimensional Toda system has a coadjoint orbit description of the group of lower triangular matrices of non-zero diagonal.
 In fact, one can restrict the action to that of lower triangular matrices of determinant $1$ and positive diagonal elements.
 The orbit is homeomorphic to ${\mathbb{R}}_+^{n-1} \times {\mathbb{R}}^{n-1}$, just described by $a_i >0$, $i = 1,..., n-1$ and $ b_i$, $i =1,...,n$ such that $b_1+ b_2 + ...+ b_n =c$, $c$ a constant.
 In this paper we deal with the case $n=2$.
 In \cite{DG}, the authors geometrically quantized this system and studied the coherent states.
 Coherent and squeezed states pulled back from projective spaces have been considered in \cite{DGh} in a somewhat more general context.